- Breast Cancer Slideshow Pictures

 Magnetic resonance imaging (MRI) scanning

 Recent research has shown that MRI scanning may be a useful screening tool for breast cancer in certain high-risk populations.
 In 2004, a team of Dutch researchers published a study of over 1,900 women at high risk for breast cancer in the New England Journal of Medicine.
-These women underwent breast cancer screening that included physical exams every six months along with yearly mammograms and MRI scans of the breasts.
+These women underwent breast cancer screening that included physical exams every 6 months along with yearly mammograms and MRI scans of the breasts.
 While conventional mammography did detect many cancers at an early stage, some tumors were identified by MRI that were not detected by mammography.
 Overall, MRI led to the identification of 32 tumors, of which 22 were not seen on the corresponding mammogram.
 Likewise, some tumors appeared on mammograms that were not visible on the MRI scan.
 Mammography detected a total of 18 tumors, of which eight were not identified by MRI.

 The routine use of MRI, however, has many limitations.
 While it enabled the detection of some tumors in high-risk women, it also detected more noncancerous lesions (false-positives), which lead to many more follow-up examinations and potentially unnecessary surgeries.
 In fact, MRI led to twice as many unnecessary examinations and three times as many unneeded surgical biopsies of the breast than screening by mammography alone.
-MRI is also approximately 10 times more costly (average cost $1000-$1500) than mammography.
+MRI is also approximately 10 times more costly (average cost $1,000 to $1,500) than mammography.